Visit our Gift Shoppe

 These Sundays will span the cultures from prehistoric times through 1850.
 Visitors Will be able to participate in many of the activities.
 The goal of Second Sundays is to help The public understand the history of the area.

-The dates for the second Sundays for 2019 are as follows.
+The dates for the second Sundays for 2019 are listed above.
 Please note them on your calendar, watch for flyers and check our web site and Facebook page for updates.

 We look forward to exploring the past with you every month of the year.